AGM Minutes - 8th June 2021

 As already mentioned our staff team has grown in the last year and is now 14 in number.
 Only 2 people work full time, the rest working between 4 and 30 hours weekly.
 They all bring something unique to TAB and I would like to thank all of them for their hard work and ability to adapt to change.
 We do our clinical supervision in-house thanks to our clinical lead Mel.
 We offer some training for the staff and hold regular staff meetings.
 We also have 3 students working with us.

 Our big news is the move into permanent premises at 3 Market Place (3MP) above the Coventry Building Society.
 It was at the award ceremony for the Queens Award for Voluntary Service 2 years ago that the seed was planted.
 After what seemed like months of negotiations and planning we moved into 3 MP in February.
 It has not been plain sailing as, with all building work, there have been teething problems.
 We are nearly there now and most of our staff are working at 3MP.

-We are hugely grateful to the Charitable trusts and individuals who gave us the means to refurbish the 2 floors.
-It is a quite superb space with 5 counselling rooms, 2 office spaces, reception area, kitchen, meeting room and toilets.
+We are hugely grateful to the Charitable trusts and individuals who gave us the means to refurbish the two floors.
+It is a quite superb space with five counselling rooms, two office spaces, reception area, kitchen, meeting room and toilets.
 Thank you to the Coventry Building Society for enabling us to lease this space and being generous in their support.

 We are hoping to hold an Open Day in July to show our supporters around the premises.

 I am pleased to report that TAB is in a healthy financial position.
 We are very grateful to our two national sponsors, Children in Need and the Big Lottery Fund.
 As you can see from the financial report between them they are funding 40% of our work.